eikegermann/indeed-scrape/README.md

 python scrape.py scrape --job "elephant washer" --location "Toowoomba QLD" --no-cache
 ```

-The scrape task stores all available information in a pandas data frame save locally as "temp_scrape_results.pkl".
+The scrape task stores all available information (such as descriptions, age of job ad etc) in a pandas data frame save locally as "temp_scrape_results.pkl".
 It can be accessed via e.g. a jupyter notebook and opened with pandas or used by the filter task to produce a screen
 output or json file with a selected subset of the results.